Skip to Content

 Step 1: Remove the wax after hardening

 The wax must be properly hardened and removed before washing the garment.
-You can place an ice cube on the wax stain to make it set more quickly.
+Avoid rubbing or scraping soft wax, as this can push it deeper into the fibers.
+Instead, let the wax dry completely by allowing it to air dry.
+Alternatively, you can place an ice cube on the wax stain to make it set more quickly.
+If you're dealing with wax on a tablecloth, this step is especially important to prevent the stain from spreading.
 If the garment isn’t too large, you can throw it in the freezer after dinner.
 You can then scrape off the wax with a spoon or blunt knife, or simply break up the frozen wax with your fingers.

 Step 2: Pre-treat the grease stain

-To make it as difficult as possible for the stain to take refuge in the fibers, you should pre-treat it before washing.
+To make it as difficult as possible for the stain to take refuge in the fibers, you should pre-treat it before washing with Persil® Oxi+Odor Power Liquid Detergent.
 You can also spray a stain remover over the stain and the area around it – until the fabric is properly soaked through.
 Always follow the instructions and test the clothing’s color fastness first on an inconspicuous spot.

 After pre-treatment, continue with these next steps before the stain remover has time to dry out.